feldroy/two-scoops-of-django-3.x/README.md

 ## Sponsor Two Scoops of Django 3.x!

-If you want to sponsor the next edition of Two Scoops of Django, here are some options:
+If you want to sponsor the next edition of Two Scoops of Django, here are some options (more on the way):

+- Donate monthly on the [Roy Greenfeld Patreon](https://www.patreon.com/roygreenfeld)
 - Purchase our Django tutorial, the [Django Crash Course](https://www.roygreenfeld.com/collections/two-scoops-press/products/django-crash-course)
-- Donate monthly on the [Roy Greenfeld Patreon](https://www.patreon.com/roygreenfeld)
 - Email us at [hi@roygreenfeld.com](mailto:hi@roygreenfeld.com?subject=Sponsoring%20Two%20Scoops%20of%20Django) for other options